MMMechkov19/Untitled/README.md

 - [Presentation and Documentation](#documentation)

 ## 📖 Description <a name="description"></a>
+This is a game of C++, made for the school project - "Maze Sprint".
+The aim of the game is to get out of a maze with 3 levels of difficulty - easy, medium, and hard.
+Each time, the program generates a new maze for the user using Recursive Backtracking Algorithm.

 ## 💻 Built Using <a name="built_using"></a>
 - [Visual Studio](https://visualstudio.microsoft.com/) - Application